josev2046/Flickr-backup-strategy/README.md

 # Flickr high-fidelity backup

-A Python utility designed to archive a complete Flickr photostream at maximum quality while preserving all associated metadata.
+A quick Python hack designed to archive a complete Flickr photostream at maximum quality while preserving all associated metadata.

 ## Overview
 This script automates the retrieval of original files and data from the Flickr API.
 It is designed to ensure that every image is paired with a comprehensive JSON sidecar file containing community interactions and technical metadata.